 Those Scots opposed to Britain’s departure from the European Union following the 2016 Brexit referendum have suggested that an independent Scotland would have the opportunity to rejoin the European Union.
 The European Union, keen not to encourage separatist voices in other parts of Europe such as Catalonia, have though hitherto, remained coy, about such prospects.

 Arguments – The case made against Scottish independence

-Opponents of an independent Scotland, also argue that the powers of the Scottish Parliament have now increased considerably since it was first established in 1998.
+Opponents of an independent Scotland argue that the powers of the Scottish Parliament have now increased considerably since it was first established in 1998.
 Emphasising the benefits of the Union and the uncertainty around independence, the arguments typically voiced by those opposed to Independence include:

 Diminished international influence, for both UK and an independent Scotland.

 The United Kingdom as a whole is said to currently retain a great deal of influence on the world stage, despite its relatively small population size.

 It is suggested that the departure of Scotland from the UK would create a domino effect that would likely reduce the influence of both the UK, and of Scotland, on the world stage.
 Where the UK is currently a member of the G7 and the G20, and has a permanent place on the United Nations Security Council, it is argued that an independent Scotland would lose all such influence.